Dual Enrollment Admission FAQs

 What courses are included in a college-preparatory curriculum?

-Students applying for College Now should demonstrate that they are making good academic progress toward completing a challenging college preparatory curriculum.
+Students applying for dual enrollment should demonstrate that they are making good academic progress toward completing a challenging college preparatory curriculum.
 Honors, AP, and IB courses are not required but do demonstrate college readiness.
 Typical

 college-preparatory graduation requirements include: